nathanwoulfe/Flip/README.md

 ## Supported versions

-Flip will play nice with Umbraco 8 and above.
+Flip will play nice with Umbraco 8-13, and 17+ and above.
+Skipped 14, 15 and 16 because of reasons.

 ## Installation